 Check your Linux kernel version.
 Chances are that you’ll find that the kernel version your system is using has already reached end of life (EOL) as listed on Linux Kernel website.

-End of life means a software won’t get bug fixes and support anymore.
+End of life means the software won’t get bug fixes and support anymore.v

 Let me explain all these questions in this article.

 Checking Linux kernel version and finding its end of life status

 Let’s first check the Linux kernel version on your system:

 I am using Ubuntu 18.04 here and it shows the Linux kernel version like this:

 Now, you may go to the official Linux kernel website and see what Linux kernels are still being supported.
 It’s displayed on the homepage itself.

 If you don’t see a kernel version listed on the homepage of the kernel website, it means that the specific version has reached the end of life.